skalalab/flim_playground/README.md

 # Deployment
-It is deployed on using streamlit's cummunity server.
+It is deployed on using streamlit's cummunity server at: https://flim-analysis.streamlit.app/.
 It is free and will automatically fetch the new commits and update the app.

 # Progress
 - 12/6/24: bootstrapping the app with very minimal elements.
 Finished the deployment.